pairinteraction/pairinteraction/docs/contribute/database.rst

     │   ├── matrix_elements_...
     ├── ...

-Note that in addition to the species specific databases, you also always need to download the ``misc`` folder, which contains a database with Wigner symbols.
+Note that in addition to the species-specific databases, you also always need to download the ``misc`` folder, which contains a database with Wigner symbols.

 The databases store tables of states and matrix elements of a set of fundamental operators.
 We have chosen the set of